Alif-B/devops-docker/Docker/README.md

 * To run docker in the cloud, you will definitely need the EE
 * EE has Docker Control Plane (DCP) and Docker Trusted Registry (DTR)
 * Sizing - 8GB RAM minimum for master and 4GB RAM min for worker nodes
+* Best to troubleshoot UCP Clusters with client bundles

 # Using Docker